 - 6a Click Events > Add.

 - 6b Specify a name for the event.

-- 6c Select OAuth2 in Event type.
+- 6c Select OAuth2 from Event type.

-- 6d Select the required chains.
+6d Select the required chains.

 NOTE: You need Client ID and Client secret while configuring the Advanced Authentication server in Access Manager.
 You cannot view Client secret later, therefore you must make a note of this value.